typedb/typedb-docs/10-query/01b-pattern-negation.md

 ## Negation blocks: DOs and DONTs

 Please note, the following restrictions apply to negation blocks:
+- **for queries with negation blocks, reasoning needs to be turned ON**
 - for each negation block in a query, at least one variable in the negation block must be bound to a statement outside of the negation block
 This ensures that set difference operations are performed on sets that are not disjoint.
 - variables in negation blocks are local to the block they are defined in